Donor Advised Fund

 Recommend grants to qualified public charities of your choice

 What are the main advantages of a donor-advised fund?

 Simplicity – The DAF sponsor handles all record-keeping, disbursements, and tax receipts.

-Flexibility – Timing of your tax deduction can be separate from your charitable decision making.
+Flexibility – timing of your tax deduction can be separate from charitable decision making.